Skip to content

 "durationMs": 187432,

-"inputParams": { /* original POST body */ },
+"inputParameters": { /* original POST body */ },

-"outputResults": { /* final task output */ },
+"outputResults": { /* final task output */ }

 }

-Fired once on FAILED.
-The envelope adds:
+Fired once on FAILED (X-Webhook-Event: task.failed).
+The flat body adds:

 {